...

 - Custody fees CHF 20 - CHF 50 per quarter

-- Order fees from CHF 5 + CHF 1
+- Order fees from CHF 1 and an additional CHF 1 for processing

 - Custody fees free of charge